-Practical Anatomy-BERWICK B. SMITH.
+GEO.
+W. MILTENBERGER, M. D. Practical Anatomy-BERWICK B. SMITH.
 Fees for the full course, \$90; Demonstrator's fee, \$10; Matriculation, \$5; Graduation, \$20.
-For purposes of Clinical instruction, the Facu'ty have at their command the Baltimore Infirmary containing 200 beds.
-It belongs to the University, GRAIN.
-FLOUR AND GENERAL PRODUCE and is managed and attended entirely by the Faculty, and is open to all matriculates of the school with the school of the s
+For purposes of Clinical instruction, the Facu'ty have at their command the Baltimore Infirmary. containing 200 beds.
+It belongs to the University.
+C. BARTON, 109 Main Street, Richmond, Va., will keep on hand, through the Fall and is managed and attended entirely by the Faculty, and is open to all matriculates of the school throughout the year without fee.
+Anatomical material is abundant and cheap .-Expenses of living in Baltimore as low as in any ness in Raleigh, I wid sell my stock of Dry

 Atlantic city.

->

 WM.
 E. A. AIKEN, M. D., Dean.

->

-4t 69 Baltimore, Aug.
-23, 1853.
-4t 69 Notice.
-DESIROUS to retire from the Mercantile busi-ness in Raleigh, I will sell my stock of Dry
+Baltimore, Aug.
+28, 1858.
+Notice.
+ESIROUS to retire from the Mercantile busi-

-Anatomical material is abundant and cheap .-

-Expenses of living in Baltimore as low as in any

-the stock.
-Raleigh, Aug.
-19, 1853.
-North Carolina Mutual Life Insurance Company.